flystack/openstack-APIs/README.md

 # openstack-APIs

 Every normalized OpenStack project's API is documented and referenced by the [API guide](https://developer.openstack.org/api-guide/quick-start/index.html).
-This has provided the opportunity to get OpenStack APIs schemas for SDKs consumption.
+This has provided the opportunity to get OpenStack APIs schema for SDKs consumption.

 On the long run the schema to reside respective Openstack project source repos.

-## To regenerate API(s) schema(s)
+## To regenerate API(s) schema
 The APIs schema can be regenerated from their respective API reference using the command:
 `./fetch`